Taraji P. Henson Slays In Semi-Sheer White Outfit On The Beach

 “Gorgeous as always,” one fan said.

-Another fan seemed to envision Taraji in a different type of white garment, and commented “can’t wait for the wedding.”
+Another fan seemed to envision Taraji in a different type of white garment.

 The actress loves to thrill her fans with Instagram updates, and even occasionally shares shots that capture a sillier side of her personality.
-Back in December 2019, as The Inquisitr reported, Taraji posed a shot in which she rocked an ugly Christmas sweater on the set of one of her projects with her dog K Ball by her side.
+In December 2019, as The Inquisitr reported, Taraji posted a shot in which she rocked an ugly Christmas sweater on the set of one of her projects with her dog K Ball by her side.